 Instagram Marketing Strategy

-Part of the Meta “family,” Instagram has close to 1.5 billion monthly active users, making it the second most popular platform in this guide.
+Part of the Meta “family”, Instagram has approximately two billion monthly active users, making it the second most popular platform in this guide.
 Although it skews a little older than TikTok, almost two-fifths of users are aged 24 or below.
+Follow these steps to build or level up your Instagram social media strategy:

 1. Analyze Your Instagram Audience